 June is what Chicagoans wait all year for.
 Longer days, more sunshine, and shorts weather means that we can enjoy our outdoor spaces to the fullest from the lakefront to the outdoor patio.
 June is a great time to visit Chicago because the festival season is stacked with events almost every day, yet the crowds and humidity of peak summer are a few weeks away.

-I’ve lived in Chicago for nearly two decades, and I love June in Chicago because everyone is outdoors enjoying the city.
+I’ve lived in Chicago for nearly two decades, and I’ve written two books about Chicago.
+I love June in Chicago because everyone is outdoors enjoying the city.
 From Pride Month to Juneteenth to our famous street festivals and block parties, there’s so much to do all month.
 Whether you’re visiting Chicago in June or you live in Chicagoland, here are 40 fun things to do in Chicago in summer.

 Please note that this post contains affiliate links.
 I may earn a small commission for my honest recommendations, at no additional cost to you.